About the author

 I’m using this

-I spend most of my time in terminals running tmux, and let sway manage windows for me.
-I use both Firefox and qutebrowser, or Chromium because Chrome is the web, don’t you know?
+I spend most of my time in terminals running tmux, and usually let sway manage windows for me.
+I’m trying something called Zen to browse the net, or sometimes Orion, or Chromium because Chrome is the web, don’t you know?
 Ah well, another thing that sucks.

-I store passwords with Bitwarden, and synchronize files between various devices using a combination of Syncthing and git-annex.
+I write in Neovim, store passwords with Bitwarden, and synchronize files between various devices using a combination of Syncthing and git-annex.
 Musicpd is probably playing music close by, if Spotify isn’t.

-Daily, I write in Neovim, or Emacs.
-I’m some kind of a polyglot developer with a taste for Ruby, Go, and sometimes Haskell.
+I don’t identify with a specific branch of the developer or sysadmin trees, but I enjoy these programming languages: Go, Rust, Ruby and also Haskell.
 I’m always looking for excuses to play with other languages, more so if they try to change how I think of programming.
-Lately: Rust, Zig, Crystal, Elixir, Gleam, (… all ) interesting, and flawed in their own way). : )
+Lately: Gleam, Zig, Typescript, Racket, etc. 🤓

 Photography